Processing

-Processing is a free graphics library and integrated development environment (IDE) built for the electronic arts, new media art, and visual design communities with the purpose of teaching non-programmers the fundamentals of computer programming in a visual context.
+Processing is a graphics library and integrated development environment (IDE) built for the electronic arts, new media art, and visual design communities with the purpose of teaching non-programmers the fundamentals of computer programming in a visual context.
+It is free and open-source software released under a GNU General Public License (GPL) and a GNU Lesser General Public License (LGPL).

-Processing uses the Java programming language, with additional simplifications such as additional classes and aliased mathematical functions and operations.
-It also provides a graphical user interface for simplifying the compilation and execution stage.
+Processing uses the Java programming language, with added simplifications such as added classes and aliased mathematical functions and operations.
+It also provides a graphical user interface to simplify the compiling and executing stage.

-The Processing language and IDE have been the precursor to other projects including Arduino and Wiring.
+The Processing language and IDE are the precursor to other projects including Arduino and Wiring.

 History

-The project was initiated in 2001 by Casey Reas and Ben Fry, both formerly of the Aesthetics and Computation Group at the MIT Media Lab.
-In 2012, they started the Processing Foundation along with Daniel Shiffman, who joined as a third project lead.
+The project was begun in 2001 by Casey Reas and Ben Fry, both formerly of the Aesthetics and Computation Group at the MIT Media Lab.
+In 2012, they founded the Processing Foundation along with Daniel Shiffman, who joined as a third project lead.
 Johanna Hedva joined the Foundation in 2014 as Director of Advocacy.

-Originally, Processing had used the domain proce55ing.net, because the processing domain was taken; Reas and Fry eventually acquired the domain processing.org and moved the project to it in 2004.
-While the original name had a combination of letters and numbers, it was always officially referred to as processing, but the abbreviated term p5 is still occasionally used (e.g. in "p5.js") in reference to the old domain name.
+Originally, Processing had used the domain name proce55ing.net, in leet spelling, because the name processing was taken; Reas and Fry eventually acquired the domain processing.org and moved the project to it in 2004.
+While the original name had a combination of letters and numbers, it was always officially referred to as processing, but the abbreviated term p5 is still used occasionally (e.g., in "p5.js") in reference to the old domain name.

 In 2012 the Processing Foundation was established and received 501(c)(3) nonprofit status, supporting the community around the tools and ideas that started with the Processing Project.
 The foundation encourages people around the world to meet annually in local events called Processing Community Day.

 Features

 Processing includes a sketchbook, a minimal alternative to an integrated development environment (IDE) for organizing projects.

 Every Processing sketch is actually a subclass of the PApplet Java class (formerly a subclass of Java's built-in Applet) which implements most of the Processing language's features.

-When programming in Processing, all additional classes defined will be treated as inner classes when the code is translated into pure Java before compiling.
+When programming in Processing, all added classes defined will be treated as inner classes when the code is translated into pure Java before compiling.
 This means that the use of static variables and methods in classes is prohibited unless Processing is explicitly told to code in pure Java mode.

 Processing also allows for users to create their own classes within the PApplet sketch.
 This allows for complex data types that can include any number of arguments and avoids the limitations of solely using standard data types such as: int (integer), char (character), float (real number), and color (RGB, RGBA, hex).

 Examples

-The simplest possible version of a "Hello World" program in Processing is:
+The simplest possible version of a "Hello, world" program in Processing is:

 // This prints "Hello World." to the IDE console.